 Typical tempting lunchtime dishes include Charcoal grilled hamburger with mozzarella and tomato chutney, butter fried sole fish with salad and fries and club sandwiches.
-The menu here is seasonal and features high-quality produce that is sure to satisfy even the fussiest of foodies.
+The menu here is seasonal and features high-quality produce, that is sure to satisfy even the fussiest of foodies.
 Expect to pay €10-€15 for a main.

-Canoe through De Rijnstroom Utrecht
+Canoeing De Rijnstroom Utrecht

 Connect with nature and hire a Canoe from De Rijnstroom and paddle through the stunning Amelisweerd nature reserve.
 Glide through peaceful waters and appreciate the wildlife and swimming Dutch people, who wave languidly from the water.
 Paddle through fields, forests and bridges on this gentle expedition and soak up some rays whilst you’re at it.

-Dutch Pancakes Rhijnauwen tea house
+Rhijnauwen tea house

 What is a more Dutch thing to do than eat a pancake for dinner?
 Stop off at the Rhijnauwen tea house to have a Dutch pancake [a sort of cross between a French crepe and an American pancake].
 Sit on their large terrace overlooking the water for coffee and delicious pancakes.
 Choose from a huge selection of savoury and sweet pancakes that are made in front of you in the open plan kitchen.

 Utrecht is beautifully lit at night with the canals and buildings bathed in soft light.
 Wander around the centre admiring the views and stop off for a few tipples along the way!
-Be sure to call into the Grand Cafe Lebowski, it is kitted out in all manner of weird decor and has a geat selection of drinks and chilli dogs.
+Be sure to call into the Grand Cafe Lebowski, it is kitted out in all manner of weird decor and has a great selection of drinks and chilli dogs.

 Other venues that are worth a visit include, Kafé België, a beer lovers paradise with a large selection of brewed and bottled beers to choose from.
 Winkel van Sinkel has a great outside seating area and is also housed in a beautiful building.
 Service can be a little slow, so make sure you aren’t in a rush to head elsewhere.